-A Level Environmental Science applies scientific principles to help us understand and manage the Earth and the natural environment.
+Environmental Science applies scientific principles to help us understand and manage the Earth and the natural environment.
 Our planet is currently undertaking rapid change which threatens all life on Earth, as we know it.
 In order for us to influence the current environmental trends, whether that be climate change or ecological extinctions, we first must understand Earth systems and cycles.
-You will develop understanding of how different events and cycles within the environment are associated, how they influence subsequent environmental events, the human impacts on these events and cycles and the strategies that can be used to minimise the problems caused.
+You will develop an understanding of how different events and cycles within the environment are associated, how they influence subsequent environmental events, the human impacts on these events and cycles, and the strategies that can be used to minimise the problems caused.
 Some of the key aspects include Wildlife Conservation, Global Climate Change and Sustainability.
-As well as being a fascinating subject, Environmental Science will help you understand how the world works.

-You will need to achieve at least 5 GCSEs - 2 at Grade 6 including Double Science and 3 at grade 5 including Mathematics.
+You will need to have achieved at least 5 GCSEs at Grade 5 including Double Science, Maths and English.

-- Careers – This course is ideal if you are interested in a career or apprenticeship in Local Government, DEFRA, Forestry, The Environment Agency, Highways, Waterways or Conservation Agencies, Geopolitics, Environmental Law, Environmental Broadcasting and Environmental Journalism.
+This course is ideal if you are interested in a career in Local Government, DEFRA, Forestry, The Environment Agency, Highways, Waterways or Conservation Agencies, Geopolitics, Environmental Law, Environmental Broadcasting and Environmental Journalism.